 Additionally, if you’re a fan of seafood, BlueBlood Steakhouse offers delectable dishes like grilled sea bass and lobster spaghetti that are sure to impress even the most discerning palate.

 You should come to the restaurant called Canoe.
-It is one of the best restaurants in Toronto, and it provides a dining experience like no other.
+It is one of the most expensive restaurants in Toronto, and it provides a dining experience like no other.

 The restaurant itself is beautiful, but it’s all about that view.
 You’ll want to go at sunset if you can, so you catch both day and night views of the city.